 In addition to noting the grade, instructors should fill out comment forms for students receiving a C-, D, F, DIS, NC, UW or Incomplete at an eighth-week or end-semester grade review.
 At the fourth and eighth weeks of the semester, a comment form reporting student progress should be completed for each student in the categories described in Section E.1 above.
-Copies of these will be sent to the student's adviser for his or her use in counseling with the students and to the Office of Student Services to be filed in the student's folder.
+Copies of these will be sent to the student's adviser for use in counseling with the students and to the Office of Student Life.
 These comment forms are available to the student.

-6. Recording of Grades, Transcripts
+V.F.
+Recording of Grades, Transcripts